-Graduate programs offered by Binghamton University’s Department of Electrical and Computer Engineering are competitive and affordable options for students seeking to obtain a Master of Science (MS), Master of Engineering (MEng) or Doctor of Philosophy (PhD) degree while conducting research in their areas of interest.
+Graduate programs offered by Binghamton University’s Department of Electrical and Computer Engineering are competitive and affordable options for students seeking to obtain a Master of Science (MS) or Doctor of Philosophy (PhD) degree while conducting research in their areas of interest.

 Interested students are encouraged to explore faculty research areas, which include speech recognition, cyber security, new/green energy, circuit design, next-gen computer engineering and e-health.
 The department receives funding from resources such as the U.S. Air Force, the U.S. Department of Defense and the National Science Foundation.
 Students can receive funding through teaching and research assistantships.
 Often, assistantships include a stipend and a tuition scholarship.